-Most drivers are aware of the fact that when a car is hit from behind, the driver who rear-ends another vehicle is solely at fault for causing the accident.
+Most people are aware of the fact that when a car is hit from behind, the driver who rear-ends another vehicle is presumed to be at fault for causing the accident.
 However, the law also allows the negligent driver to rebut or disprove this presumption by showing that the crash was not caused solely by her negligence.
 Insurance companies are always looking for a way to shift the blame.
-If they are successful, the amount of damages that the victim of a rear-end collision receives.
-It is therefore imperative to consult with an attorney who is experienced in dealing with these issues and understands the tactics that the negligent party’s insurance company may adopt in defending a rear-end collision lawsuit.
+If they are successful, the amount of damages that can be recovered by the injured victim will be reduced.
+It is important to consult with an attorney who is experienced in dealing with these issues and understands the tactics that the insurance company may use in defending a rear-end collision lawsuit.

 The U.S. National Highway Traffic Safety Administration (NHTSA) reports that over 6.3 million police-reported auto accidents occurred in the United States in 2003.
 Almost one-third of those car accidents resulted in an injury to a driver, passenger, or pedestrian and over 38,000 resulted in at least one fatality.

 Car Accident Causes

 One out of every fifty automobile accidents involves a head-on collision.
 Although this number may seem low, nearly one out of ten motor vehicle accident fatalities is the result of a head-on crash.
 Our Miami, Florida car accident lawyers know that the injuries arising from head-on crashes can be life-altering and often fatal.
-This type of accident is all too common in Florida, especially since they are often preventable.
+This type of accident happens too frequently in Florida, especially since they are almost always preventable.